oiva/oiva.github.io/about/index.markdown

 comments: []
 ---
 <img class="alignleft" src="http://www.gravatar.com/avatar/be55d0d9dbce2798950d7d7ebfc2ada8.jpg?s=256" width="128" height="128" />
 <p>Hi, I'm Oiva.
-I'm a front-end developer currently living in Espoo, Finland.
-As all front-end devs, I'm interested
+I'm a front-end deve&shy;lo&shy;per currently living in Espoo, Finland.
+As all front-end devs, I'm inte&shy;rested
-in <a href="https://www.flickr.com/photos/oiva/">photography</a>, cycling (never failing to mention that I was a messenger back in the day), and good beers.</p>
+in <a href="https://www.flickr.com/photos/oiva/">photo&shy;graphy</a>, cycling (never failing to mention that I was a messenger back in the day), and good beers.</p>

-<p>I work for a consultancy company called <a href="https://sc5.io">SC5</a> and do a bunch of
+<p>I work for a consul&shy;tancy com&shy;pany called <a href="https://sc5.io">SC5</a> and do a bunch of
 hobby projects on the side.
-Because why watch TV if you can code, am I right?<br/>At work I'm mostly working on a Finnish insurance company <a href="https://www.popvakuutus.fi">POP Vakuutus</a>.</p>
+Because why watch TV if you can code, am I right?
+At work I'm mostly working on a Finnish insurance company <a href="https://www.popvakuutus.fi">POP Vakuutus</a>.</p>